 However, a lot of people live and die by Gantt charts and these options are for you.

 Now, let’s dive into some of the best Gantt chart options!

 ClickUp most definitely has a Gantt chart!
 This feature includes start and end dates, drag-and-drop functionality, dependencies, and surprise!
 You get even more capabilities with custom fields, reporting, and storage once you upgrade your plan.

 And you don’t lose out on any of the awesome features which include lots of amazing things that you never knew you needed like:

-- Multiple views including Board, List, Box and Time (Gantt Chart)
+- Multiple views including Board, List, Box, Gantt chart and Calendar

 - Assigned comments